Converting a Citrix ADC MPX 24100 and 24150 appliance to a Citrix ADC SDX 24100 and 24150 appliance

 To use a cable with an RJ-45 converter, insert the optional converter into the console port and attach the cable to it.

 With the cable attached, verify that the MPX appliance’s components are functioning correctly.
 You are then ready to begin the conversion.
-The conversion process modifies the Basic Input-Output System (BIOS), installs XenServer hypervisor and a Service Virtual Machine image, and copies the Citrix ADC VPX image to the Solid State Drive.
+The conversion process modifies the BIOS, installs Citrix Hypervisor and a Management Service image, and copies the Citrix ADC VPX image to the Solid State Drive.

 The conversion process also sets up a Redundant Array of Independent Disks (RAID) controller for local storage (SSD slot # 1 and SSD slot # 2) and Citrix ADC VPX storage (SSD slot # 3 and SSD slot # 4).

-After the conversion process, you make a few modifications to the appliance’s configuration and apply a new license.
+After the conversion process, modify the appliance’s configuration and apply a new license.
 You can then provision the VPX instances through the Management Service on what is now a Citrix ADC SDX appliance.

 To verify proper operation of the MPX appliance’s components